 - What Do I Need To Do To Start A Thumb Injury Claim

-- No Win No Fee Claims For Thumb Injuries
+- No Win No Fee Thumb Injury Claims

 Finger And Thumb Injury Compensation Claim Calculator

-If you’re asking questions such as “How much is a thumb worth in compensation?”, then you have probably heard rumors of personal injury compensation calculators.
+If you’re asking questions such as “How much is a thumb worth in compensation?”, then you have probably heard rumours of personal injury compensation calculators.

-Unfortunately, calculators can’t give you an accurate estimate as every single compensation claim is different to the next and there are many elements of a claim that can be made (see the next section for full details on this).
+Unfortunately, calculators can’t give you an accurate estimate of thumb injury compensation amounts as every single compensation claim is different to the next and there are many elements of a claim that can be made (see the next section for full details on this).

-We can, however, provide the table below, which shows the range of compensation that can be awarded for different injuries under the General Damages (pain and suffering) element of a claim:
+We can, however, provide the table below, which shows the range of compensation that can be awarded for different injuries under the general damages (pain and suffering) element of a claim.
+The figures shown are from the Judicial College Guidelines.

 What Damages Could Your Thumb Injury Claim Include?